Per User Pricing for SaaS: the Best Way to Kill your Growth

 • And finally, it should grow in tandem with the level of value customers obtain through its usage.

-Using our shoe example, charging per pair is inadequate because their value is not solely determined by the pair itself.
+Using our car example, charging per car is inadequate because their value is not solely determined by the car itself.
 Instead, factors like the duration of use, mileage covered, or even the smiles they bring play a crucial role.

 Charging based on the mileage alone would be impractical, just as it was thirty years ago when software was priced per license.
 Monitoring usage was challenging and didn't align with integration or delivery costs.

-Initially, software companies adopted pricing models similar to hardware or shoes, which may seem unsophisticated.
+Initially, software companies adopted pricing models similar to car, which may seem unsophisticated.

 However, with the emergence of Software as a Service (SaaS), we continued to employ the same approach despite our software becoming more sophisticated and valuable.